RPCV Health Crusade’s One-Year Anniversary Milestone

 EPCV Peer Support Sessions

-In less than two weeks after the full Peace Corps evacuation, RPCV-HC partnered with psychologist Anna Nathanson (RPCV Cameroon) to launch a peer support program initiative.
+In less than two weeks after the full Peace Corps evacuation, RPCV-HC reached out to psychologist Anna Nathanson (RPCV Cameroon) to launch a peer support program initiative.
 It was vital for EPCVs to have a safe space to work through their readjustment and concerns.
 Within days, we created a new support program, built an online participation form, updated the website, started spreading the word, and off we went.

 The EPCV support group meets biweekly.
 No, the sessions are not formal therapy.
 Yes, the sessions are free.
 No, we will not provide a list of attendees to anyone outside RPCV-HC.
 Yes, you can join one of our peer support sessions.